A data breach is the event of a web source security breached and stolen data.

 You can change your subscription by choosing and paying for another package.

 If you didn't receive your verification link, you need to contact our support to activate your account at email@example.com.

 We accept PayPal and Stripe and credit/debit card payments.

 We do not store your credit card details.
 Breach Report uses trusted payment channels like Paypal and Stripe.

-Only account owners have access to their PDF reports.
+Only account owners have access to their reports.
 We limit the access to this type of information for security purposes.

-For security reasons, we cannot store sensitive data like passwords in our PDF report.
+For security reasons, we cannot store sensitive data like passwords in our report.
 Breach Report stores password hashed and strongly limits access to it.

 Monitoring is statistics and notifications systems at our Portal section.
 At Monitoring, you will be able to check your latest breaches and dynamics.